Beat the Postage Stamp Price Rise!

 Amazon also sell postage stamps, though costs vary and when I checked some prices were significantly higher than at post offices.
 But they may be worth a look, especially if you are an Amazon Prime member.

-Another option to consider is the online auction site eBay (search for “new UK stamps”).
+Another option you could consider is the online auction site eBay (search for “new UK stamps”).
 There can be good savings to be made here, but check reviews and ratings carefully and be wary of offers that are clearly too good to be true.

 If you have any comments or questions about the above, as always, please do post them (no pun intended!) below.